maitrungduc1410/react-native-motion-splash/README.md

 UIImage *img = [UIImage imageNamed:@"Logo"]; // the name of your image CGSize iconInitialSize = CGSizeMake(70, 70); // (width, height) of your icon
-UIColor *backgroundColor = [UIColor colorWithRed:0.00 green:0.48 blue:1.00 alpha:1.0]; // background color
+NSString *backgroundColor = @"#0573ff";
 [MotionSplash initWithIconImage:img iconInitialSize:&iconInitialSize backgroundColor:backgroundColor  inRootView:rootView];
 ```
 Note:
 - `iconInitialSize`: must match the size you setup in second step to perform best animation visualization
-- `backgroundColor`: should also match the color of the root view you setup in second step (you can use `Digital Color Meter` built-in on Mac to check color Hexa code)
+- `backgroundColor`: should also match the color of the root view you setup in second step in `LaunchScreen.xib` (you can use `Digital Color Meter` built-in on Mac to check Hexa color code)
-- You can quickly convert Hexa color to UIColor [at this site](https://www.uicolor.io/)

 ## Android
 Open `android/build.gradle` and set `minSdkVersion` to `21`.